 The Truth About Ancient Egyptian Seeds

-The fact is, we may never know the truth about the viability of Ancient Egyptian seeds unless repeated attempts are made to sprout them.
-Remember, the seed cache in Siberia had a germination rate of three out of 600,000—a mere 0.0005%!
+The fact is, we may never know the truth about the viability of Ancient Egyptian seeds unless repeated attempts are made to sprout them, as germination rates in ancient seeds can be quite low.
 While the vast majority of the old seeds are undoubtedly long dead, there may be a few hardy survivors that gave rise to the tales of mummy seeds.